Milenko Vesnić

-Biography
+Early life

 Vesnić studied law at la Grande École of Belgrade and at the University of Munich since 1883.
-On 8 August 1888 Vesnić received a Ph.D. in law with a thesis under the title "The Blood Feud among South Slavs".
+On 8 August 1888, Vesnić received a Ph.D. in law with a thesis under the title "The Blood Feud among South Slavs".
 His highly praised thesis was published in German the following year in Stuttgart.
+Over the next two years, from 1888 to 1889 in Paris and from 1889 to 1890 in London, he obtained further specialization in law.

+Career

-Two next two years Vesnić spent in Paris (1888–1889) and in London (1889–1890), for further specialization in law.
-He joined the diplomatic service of Serbia in 1891, as the secretary of the Serbian Legation at Constantinople.
-In 1893, Vesnić was appointed as a university professor teaching international law at Grande École in Belgrade and the same year became MP in the National Assembly of Serbia as a member of the People's Radical Party.
+Vesnić joined the diplomatic service of Serbia in 1891, as the secretary of the Serbian Legation at Constantinople.
+In 1893, he was appointed as a university professor teaching international law at Grande École in Belgrade, and the same year became MP in the National Assembly of Serbia as a member of the People's Radical Party.

-In the government of Sava Grujić (1893–1894), Vesnić was the Minister of Education and Religious Affairs.
-In 1899 he was sentenced to two years in prison after he insulted King Milan I. In 1901 Vesnić returned to the diplomatic service as the Minister of Serbia in Rome.
+In the government of Sava Grujić from 1893 to 1894), he was the Minister of Education and Religious Affairs.
+In 1899, he was sentenced to two years in prison after he insulted King Milan I. In 1901, Vesnić returned to the diplomatic service as the Serbian Minister in Rome.

 In 1904, Vesnić was appointed Serbian Minister in Paris, a posting he held for almost 17 years in various terms.
-In the Radical cabinet of Nikola Pašić in 1906 Vesnić was Minister of Justice and afterward returned to Paris, as the Minister of Serbia to France.
-After the Balkan Wars, Vesnić was a member of the Serbian delegation at the Conference of Ambassadors in London (1912–1913).
+In the Radical cabinet of Nikola Pašić in 1906, Vesnić was Minister of Justice, and afterward returned to Paris, again as the Serbian Minister to France.
+After the Balkan Wars, Vesnić was a member of the Serbian delegation at the Conference of Ambassadors in London from 1912 to 1913.

-During the First World War, Milenko R. Vesnić successfully organized various conferences in favour of the war effort of Serbia.
+During the First World War, Vesnić successfully organized various conferences in favour of the war effort of Serbia.

+Vesnić was the diplomatic representative from Serbia at the Paris Peace Conference at Versailles in June 1919.
+Vesnić travelled to Washington prior to the Peace Conference to meet with Wilson and explain the Serbian position with respect to the break-up of the Austro-Hungarian Empire.
+He also represented Serbia at the League of Nations Conference in January 1919.